 Peering out from between the closed cheekpieces of the Ionian helmet are two almond-shaped eyes.
 As the only visible facial features, they define the warrior as a war machine.
 The figure could be Ares, the Greek god of war, or Apollo, or a legendary hero warrior who died in battle.
-The type of armour shown was worn by Spartan foot soldiers and is carved to follow the warrior’s musculature.
+The type of armor shown was worn by Spartan foot soldiers and is carved to follow the warrior’s musculature.
 The stomach muscles are highly stylized, and two spirals mark the strong pectoral muscles on the chest.

 This torso of a Hoplite Warrior was restored from four large fragments.
 It was found about 1914 at the Heraion of Samos, which was a large sanctuary to the goddess Hera, in the southern region of Samos, Greece.
 The pieces were reassembled and the gaps filled by museum conservators.
-Although it is incomplete, this life-size depiction of a fully armoured warrior is unique in Archaic Greek sculpture.
+Although it is incomplete, this life-size depiction of a fully armored warrior is unique in Archaic Greek sculpture.
 It represents the hoplite warrior more often seen in bronze statuettes.

 Hoplites were citizen-soldiers of Ancient Greek city-states who were primarily armed with spears and shields.
-Hoplite soldiers utilised the phalanx formation to be effective in a war with fewer soldiers than the enemy.
+Hoplite soldiers utilized the phalanx formation to be effective in a war with fewer soldiers than the enemy.
 The phalanx formation discouraged the soldiers from acting alone, for this would compromise the formation.
-The hoplites were primarily represented by free citizens who were able to afford the bronze armour suit and weapons.
+The hoplites were primarily represented by free citizens who were able to afford the bronze armor suit and weapons.
 Hoplites were not professional soldiers and often lacked sufficient military training.
-However, some states did maintain a small élite professional unit, known as the “chosen”.
+However, some states did maintain a small élite professional unit, known as the “chosen.”
 In the modern Hellenic Army, the word hoplite is used to refer to an infantryman.